 Chrissie and Rachel are Minotaurs.
 They meet in Bradley, a rambling Victorian institution for the mentally ill.
 As the novel unfolds and their respective stories are gradually revealed, their growing relationship becomes a rich source of shared experience and a focus for their deepening knowledge of themselves.

 The Minotaur Hunt was originally published by the Harvester Press, it was shortlisted for the Betty Trask Award and won the MIND Book of the Year Award.
 Sadly, soon after publication Harvester were taken over by Simon & Schuster who closed their fiction list and so the hardback edition of the novel is now out of print, although it's often available secondhand from amazon and other online stores.
-A freshly revised digital edition with a new afterword is now available on Kindle (The Minotaur Hunt ) and Kobo (The Minotaur Hunt), and a paperback edition has been published this autumn (2017).
+A freshly revised digital edition with a new afterword is now available on Kindle (The Minotaur Hunt ) and Kobo (The Minotaur Hunt), and a paperback edition has also been published.

 Some reviews of Miriam Hastings' The Minotaur Hunt: